efstathiosntonas/ngx-form/README.md

 ## Installing Dependecies
+1. Clone this repo from Git.
-Run `npm install` in your command line.
+2. Run `npm install` in your command line.

 ## Building the Angular2 app
 Run `ng build`